8-Week College Courses Online [2025 Guide: Online College Courses]

 Purdue University Global

 The online division of Indiana’s Purdue University is known as Purdue University Global.
 The classes are structured to be flexible and accommodate working adults’ busy schedules.
-Over half of Purdue Global’s students are older than 30, and more than two-thirds have children at home.
-Nearly 30,000 students take the school’s online courses each year.

-Purdue University Global is accredited by The Higher Learning Commission.
+Purdue University Global is accredited by the Higher Learning Commission.

 Regent University

-Since 1978, Regent University in Virginia has been providing college students with a Christian-based education.
-The school offers over 100 different programs and awards nearly 2,000 degrees each year.
-Approximately half of the degrees awarded are at the master level, but the university also offers associate, bachelor, and doctoral degrees.
+The school offers over 100 programs and awards nearly 2,000 degrees each year.
+Approximately half of the degrees awarded are at the master’s level, but the university also offers associate, bachelor’s, and doctoral degrees.

 Regis University

 Approximately 10,000 students take classes from Colorado’s Regis University each year, and they enjoy a student-faculty ratio of 13:1.
 Students can choose from more than 180 undergraduate and graduate degree programs.
-This Jesuit Catholic university was founded in 1877 to promote positive change in the world.

 Saint Leo University